Posted on behalf of Arnold Law Firm on December 9, 2016 in Auto Accident. Updated on February 24, 2022

 Proponents of Proposition 64 have come forward to pledge their support for California law enforcement’s efforts in developing driver impairment tests for marijuana and other drug use.
 The California Cannabis Industry Association, a pro-marijuana lobbyist group that helped draft Proposition 64, is donating $4 million to law enforcement to help create methods to test and recognize drivers impaired by drugs.

 Through a free, no obligation consultation we will review your claim and determine if you are entitled to compensation.
-Our attorneys work on a contingency basis and will not charge any fees unless you are awarded damages.
+Our injury attorneys work on a contingency basis and will not charge any fees unless you are awarded damages.